VasTsak/Statistical_Learning/README.md

 What is the best method to use though?
 Well, it depends on what you need!
 If you want to be able to *Interprete* the results, then you should go for a **parametric** method.
 On the other hand, if your goal is to have the highest *accuracy possible* and don't care about the *interpretability* of the model you should go for a **non parametric** method.

 But what is the difference between **Statistical Learning** and **Machine Learning**?

+* The former is a subfield of **Statistics** and the latter of **Artificial Intelligence**
+* The former is focused on *interpretability*, *precision* and *uncertainty*, te latter is focused on *large scale* applications and *prediction accuracy*
+* However, the discrimination is getting more and more difficult since they are interacting.

+The goal of this repository is to go over the basic methods of Statistical Learning using Python and GoLang.
+The structure of  this series is based on the book ["An Introduction to Statistical Learning"](http://www-bcf.usc.edu/~gareth/ISL/index.html) it is highly recommended to go over it as long as ["The Elements of Statistical Learning"](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
+Both of them are increadible books.